arnofaure/blackboard/README.md

 You are free to use, share, fork,...
 CCO Public Domain

+Made thanks to two great libraries:
+- THE (p5.js library)[https://github.com/processing/p5.js]
-Thanks to [Larry Davis](https://github.com/lazd) for his iNoBounce js library (available [here](https://github.com/lazd/iNoBounce)), which stops an iOS webapp from bouncing around when scrolling
+- [Larry Davis](https://github.com/lazd) for his iNoBounce js library (available [here](https://github.com/lazd/iNoBounce)), which stops an iOS webapp from bouncing around when scrolling

+[CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)Free to use, to share, modify,...